-I usually don’t remember where the ideas for my stories originate.
-Mostly, they emerge out of a disorderly mess of inspirations, successful because they have a little more heft.
+I usually don’t remember where I get the ideas for my stories.
+Mostly, they pull together out of a disorderly mess of inspirations, successful as they accumulate a little more heft than others.

 But I remember where the story that resulted in Chat Noir originated.
-It wasn’t, as you might expect, in France.
+It wasn’t, as you might guess, in France.

 We spent a week in Amsterdam one year, excited about its canals, history and freewheeling atmosphere.
 Art freaks that we are, we planned to devote lots of times to the historic Rijksmuseum and, of course, to an otherworldly walk through the art of Vincent Van Gogh.